 5.1.14.
 This site is located in the Sevenoaks/Tonbridge/Tunbridge Wells Housing Market Area and provides an opportunity to deliver not just a significant number of homes but also a relief road for Borough Green as an integral part of the development.
 This relief road will operate as the principal highway to carry traffic that currently passes through the rural service centre along the A25, thereby improving traffic conditions, air quality and pedestrian safety and general environmental conditions within Borough Green.
-In order for the community to enjoy these benefits it is important that the relief road is delivered and fully operational during the early stages of the overall development and that the phasing of the road is co-ordinated with
+In order for the community to enjoy these benefits it is important that the relief road is delivered and fully operational during the early stages of the overall development and that the phasing of the road is co-ordinated with development to ensure there are no material detrimental impacts on traffic flows and related issues.
+The delivery and timing of the new road will be governed by Planning Obligation Agreements allied to any planning permissions granted.

-- development to ensure there are no material detrimental impacts on traffic flows and related issues. - 5.1.15.
+- 5.1.15.
 This strategic allocation will provide a significant degree of sustainable development on currently 'despoiled' and inaccessible land that is well contained.
 It is capable of increasing the vitality of Borough Green centre by adding a significant population to support the local economy and services and can take advantage of the main line railway services. - 5.1.16.
 The masterplan area identified on the proposals map will deliver homes during and beyond the plan period and make available new employment land.
 The majority of Phases 1A and 1B, 1,720 dwellings, are expected to be completed by 2031.
 The residual amount of Phases 1A and 1B, 380 dwellings, is anticipated to be delivered in the post-plan period along with Phase 1C, 900 dwellings.
 In order to effectively plan for this strategic site, Phases 1A, 1B and 1C are included in a masterplan area, as defined on the proposals map, which is subject to Policy LP30.
 Phase 1C has been taken out of the Green Belt and is identified as Safeguard Land to meet the longer-term development needs of the borough (see Policy LP 32). - 5.1.17.
 To help manage the master-planning of this site, a Planning Performance Agreement (PPA) will be expected.
 This will be prepared and agreed between the Borough Council and the applicant and will cover such matters as timescales, actions and resources.
 The PPA is considered essential to achieve the objectives of the policy.